 Alternative litters are catching on in popularity as people are seeking out more environmentally and budget-friendly options.
 Since I tried this with my cats, I want to discuss the pros and cons of pine pellet cat litter.
-It might seem like a great solution, but it may not work for everyone.
+It might seem like a great solution, but the reality is it may not work for everyone.

 How does pine pellet cat litter work?